 8. Cortez, USA

 Cortez can be found in North America and it is located in Nevada.
-This is another mine which has a split ownership, as Barrick Gold Corporation owns 61.5% and Newmont Corporation owns 38.5%.
+It consists of a series of large open-pit and underground mines.
+It has a split ownership, as Barrick Gold Corporation owns 61.5% and Newmont Corporation owns 38.5%.
 Active mining has occurred in the Cortez Hills since 1862.
 However, until the 1940s, silver was the primary production.
 Today, the Cortez mine averages 799 koz of gold per year.

 9. Lihir, Papua New Guinea